olonok69/Nim_LlamaIndex/Readme.md

 # How to use it

 ### Authentication Page
 Introduce your User and Password .
-Folllow the procedure in the bottom to create an user in Streamlit
+Follow the procedure in the bottom to create an user in Streamlit.
+For the demo I have created two users nvidiademo and user1.
+On the on the file hasher/ex.yaml file you have all details.

 ![file](images/login.png)